 Locally adapted agroforestry systems

-In 1997, the World Agroforestry Center launched a programme in Cameroon (domestication of indigenous fruits and nuts species for improved yields and quality products) with a focus on the species identified as the farmers’ priorities with the goal to increase the use of indigenous trees that provide food security and biodiversity benefits within smallholder farming systems.
+In 1997, the World Agroforestry Center launched a programme in Cameroon to domesticate indigenous fruits and nuts species for improved yields and quality products.
+The project aimed to identify indigenous tree species that would provide food security and biodiversity benefits within smallholder farming systems.

 The initiative began by conducting surveys to determine the wild and indigenous trees most favoured by smallholder farmers, for domestic consumption and local trade.